 GP Team Management Care Plans for Osteopathy in Torquay

-For more information about GP Team Care Arrangements talk to your osteopath and your GP or visit the Medicare Australia website www.medicare.gov.au, or call Medicare Australia on: 132 011.
+For more information about the Treatment Care Arrangement Plan program talk to your osteopath and your GP or visit the Medicare Australia website www.medicare.gov.au, or call Medicare Australia on: 132 011.

 Frequently Asked Questions

 Below are a couple of our most frequently asked questions.
 If you cannot find the answer you are looking for please contact us and we will be more than happy to answer any further questions.

 Osteopathy is a holistic manual therapy that aims to treat the cause of musculo-skeletal conditions rather than simply treating the symptoms.
 This philosophy is unique in it’s aim to enhance the body’s ability to self-heal by treating the joints, muscles, lymphatic and nervous systems with a variety of ‘hands on’ techniques.
 Osteopathy seeks to educate the patient and work in conjunction with other health practitioners (eg. GPs, naturopaths, massage therapists, personal trainers) about stretch and strength exercises, posture, diet and aims for long term healing rather than dependence on treatment.

 Your practitioner will perform a thorough postural assessment to diagnose the problem and use a variety of techniques depending on each individual.
 For instance a variety of the following techniques may be used:

 Soft tissue manipulation (massage): involves releasing tension in shortened muscles.

 Joint manipulation: involves a small amount of movement applied to a joint with minimum force and maximum accuracy.
 This technique aims to decrease pain and improve the quality of stiff and tender joints.

 Muscle contraction and stretching: to improve lengthening shortened muscles.